plastic molding order process and timetable

 While developing a plastic mold, various things must be taken into account:

-Mold Geometry – The geometry of your component will define the size and order of the molds you need to create.
+🔷 Mold Geometry – The geometry of your component will define the size and order of the molds you need to create.
+Understanding mold structure is essential at this stage.

-Runner and Cavity Geometry – The runner geometry will assist define where pieces are assembled and how many parts can be generated each shot (per cycle).
+🔷 Runner and Cavity Geometry – The runner geometry will assist define where pieces are assembled and how many parts can be generated each shot (per cycle).
+The choice between a two-plate, three-plate, or hot runner mold is made at this stage.

 Molds for injection are constructed from steel, aluminum, and other materials.
 Each material has unique properties that influence the production process.
 The purpose of tool check is to evaluate whether the design of the mold is correct and if it fits production standards.
 In addition, tool inspection helps discover and eradicate possible issues before they result in expensive production delays.